neurobioinfo/scrnabox/scrnabox.svn/README.md

 ### Step 3: QC and filter
 This step run QC and save the results under `${SCRNABOX_PWD}/step3`.
-The followings do `nFeature_RNA > 300 & nFeature_RNA < 6500 & percent.mt < 25`.
+The following code filter with these criteria: `nFeature_RNA > 300 & nCount_RNA < 6500 & percent.mt < 25`.
+- nFeatures_RNA is the number of unique RNA transcripts for each cell.
+If less than 300 we remove these cells as they might be debris or dead cells
+- Sometimes cells with too many RNA transcripts are dublexs.
+It is better to us nCount_RNA to remove dublets.
+- Cells with a high amount of mitochondrial transcript compared to total RNA transcripts might be dead or dying and can add noise to the data making a clustering performance poor.
+We remove cells setting a default threshold of 25% (which is very high)

 ```
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \
 -d ${SCRNABOX_PWD} \
 --steps 3 \
---nFRNAl 300 \
+--nFRNA 300 \
---nFRNAu 6500 \
+--nCRNA 6500 \
 --pmt 25
 ```

 ### Step 4: Demuplixing
-In this step, you need to choose the right label, you can get the label by running the following code
+In this step, you need to choose the right label (for the hashtags), you can get the hashtag labels by running the following code
 ```
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \
 -d ${SCRNABOX_PWD} \